Image

 I have a proposed project idea, but I’m not sure it fits with this opportunity.
 How can I find out if my project would be eligible?

-We encourage applicants to watch our Applicant Webinar that took place on May 29.
-The recording can be found here: https://www.youtube.com/watch?v=rqwWZrz7yK0..
-If you still have questions after this webinar, please email us at estem@naaee.org
+We encourage you to register for our Applicant Webinar on June 3, where we provide tips for how to submit an effective proposal.
+The recording will be posted on naaee.org/e-stem-awards within 48 hours after the event.
+If you still have questions after this webinar, please email us at estem@naaee.org.

-What are the different award pools for the 2024 E-STEM Awards?
+What are the different award pools for the 2025 Global E-STEM Awards?

 Applicants will be considered for the following award pools: